SouravKabiraj/tech_doc/google_tech.md

             <em><a href="https://www.symbolcopy.com/cross-symbols.html"> ❌</a> The late 1950s was a key era for programming languages because IBM introduced Fortran in 1957 and John McCarthy introduced Lisp the following year, which gave programmers both an iterative way of solving problems and a recursive way.</em>
         </td>
         <td>
-            <em>✔ The late 1950s was a key era for programming languages.
+            <em>✅ The late 1950s was a key era for programming languages.
 IBM introduced Fortran in 1957.
 John McCarthy invented Lisp the following year.
 Consequently, by the late 1950s, programmers could solve problems iteratively or recursively.</em>
         </td>
     </tr>
 </table>